 This one-credit course is an extended laboratory experience to address the advancement and specialization of careers within Arts, AV Television, and Communication through individualized or small group instruction.
 This course allows students to enhance the essential and intermediate skills learned through program courses within the career cluster and prepare for industry credentialing opportunities.
-Prerequisite: Foundation of Arts, Audio-Video Technology and Communication and a minimum of two additional Television Production courses.
+Prerequisite: Introduction to Television Production, Audio-Video Technology and Communication and a minimum of two additional Television Production courses.

-11197G1001 - Senior Career Pathway Project - Arts, A/V Tech, and Communication
+11197G1001 - Senior Career Pathway Project - Arts, A/V Tech, and Communication - Drone Licensure & Operations

 A one-credit course designed for students who have completed a minimum of two career and technical education courses to select an area of interest; engage in in-depth exploration of the area; employ problem-solving, decision-making, and independent learning skills; and present a culminating pathway project before a selected audience.
-Prerequisite: Foundation of Arts, Audio-Video Technology and Communication and a minimum of three additional Television Production courses.
+Prerequisite: Intro to Television Production, Audio-Video Technology and Communication and a minimum of three additional Television Production courses.